-Due to the safety risks that ammonia poses to both workers and the environment, its use in industrial systems falls under OSHA’s PSM requirements.
-Compliance can be overwhelming given how many components there are to the standard.
-But once you have a solid ammonia process safety management program in place, compliance is a matter of consistent review and improvement.
+Ammonia poses serious safety risks to both workers and the environment, so its use in industrial systems falls under OSHA’s PSM requirements.
+Compliance with ammonia process safety management often feels overwhelming because the standard contains many components.
+However, once you establish a solid program for managing ammonia process safety, compliance becomes a matter of consistent review and improvement.

 PSM vs. RMP